-There's a new way to receive prenatal (pregnancy) care.
+There's a new way to receive prenatal care.
 It's called CenteringPregnancy.
 It allows a group setting with other parents for discussion with your OB and nurse.
 With CenteringPregnancy:

-- You can go to prenatal (pregnancy) visits with other parents who are at the same or similar time in their pregnancies. - You meet with the group and share with each other to learn about pregnancy. - You have 10 prenatal (pregnancy) visits that last up to two hours and include private time with your OB.
+- You can go to your prenatal visits with other parents who are at the same or similar time in their pregnancies. - You meet as a group and share with each other to learn about pregnancy. - You have 10 prenatal visits that last up to two hours long and includes private time with your OB.